abigail-thomas/csc3400-git-assignment/software_project/README.md

-Project Title: My Software Engineering Project
+Project Title: Abiagil Thomas Software Engineering Project 1293926
-Abigail Thomas
-1293926

 This project will contain a simple calculator.